ced12345678/MediJournal1/README.md

 # Firebase Studio - HealthSync

-This is a Next.js starter app called HealthSync, created in Firebase Studio.
+This is a Next.js starter app called HealthSync.
 It's a personal health companion that helps you track your medical history.

 ## Features